Volunteering with the band

 It takes a village of volunteers to run a program as great as ours!

-Just as Fundraising has increased in importance, the participation of our volunteers has also increased in importance!
-While our volunteers have always lurked quietly in the background, as we grow, the need for Band Boosters to step in and fill many roles has grown exponentially.
+Just as fundraising has increased in importance, the participation of our volunteers has also increased in importance!
+We have dedicated Booster Board positions coordinating all of these areas, but while our volunteers have always lurked quietly in the background, as we grow, the need for volunteers to step in and fill many roles has grown exponentially.

 The secret that we Booster volunteers maintain is……we have more fun than the average band parent!
 And we have way more fun than the average band kid!!!
 After all….we don’t have to wear bibs, we don’t have to march and we keep company with other band parents.
 What could be better???